Piedmont wine tour

 B, L • Hotel I Castelli

-DAY 4 – BARBARESCO
+DAY 4 – BARBARESCO, THE QUEEN OF NEBBIOLO

 Today we head to the village of Barbaresco, on the alluvial banks of the Tanaro River.
 Here nebbiolo makes a more silky, elegant, perfumed wine, representing the “queen” to Barolo’s “king.”
 We’ll start with Marchesi di Gresy.
 Barbaresco’s oldest and largest winery in private hands, this modernist winery owns Martinenga, the only cru belonging to just one owner.
 Here Barbaresco sees some time in barrique.